Harish-2502/CCC-Team-72/test/README.md

 ## Test

-All files within this folder will contain notebooks & scripts which contains tests for the our model
+All files within this folder will contain scripts which contains tests for the our model.